entr0-pi/pki-certificates/docs/SECURITY.md

   - Reason: Browsers and applications need to fetch CRLs without authentication to validate certificate revocation status
   - This is required by RFC 5280 and X.509 PKI standards
   - CRL contents are non-sensitive (only lists revoked certificate serial numbers)
+- **Liveness Probe**: `/healthz`
+  - Intended for container/runtime probes
+  - Returns only a lightweight status response
 - **Login/Logout**: `/auth/login`, `/auth/session`, `/auth/logout`
   - Required for session establishment